zpok3/Waters-of-Life/README.md

 # Extra stuff you should know

+## The installation still fails after manually downloading MetroMapReplacer.7z!
+Make sure the file has been placed in `C:\Modlists\downloads` or wherever your `Downloads Location` is set to.
+If that still doesn't work, try restarting Wabbajack and redoing the installation with the same file paths.
+It's possible that you are experiencing a known Wabbajack bug where your modlist install folder will get cleared out when you hit the retry button.

 ## Ultrawide Support
 - Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).